Multi2Sim/multi2sim/trunk/doc/coding-guidelines/coding-guidelines.md

 ----------------

 ###
 Function with an empty or very simple implementation (e.g., 1 line of code) should be inlined in the header file.
 This includes global function, class functions, or class constructors and destructors.
-Inline functions do not need to comply with the standard guidelines for new lines.
 They should still respect the maximum line width.

     class MyClass
     {